corda/corda-docs-portal/content/en/docs/corda-os/4.5/shell.md

 If the transaction **is** recorded on the node, this will be confirmed as below:

 `Found a matching transaction with Id: F69A7626ACC27042FEEAE187E6BFF4CE666E6F318DC2B32BE9FAF87DF687930C`

-### Extract healthcheck information

-Use the `healthcheck` shell command to extract healthcheck information about the running node.
-This produces the Corda node's JVM runtime information in a JSON format.

-#### Command

-`healthcheck runtimeInfo`

-#### Example output

-The output will be similar to the output shown below:

-{{< codesample file="/content/en/docs/corda-enterprise/codesamples/healthcheck-runtimeInfo.txt" >}}

 ### View and update the `run` command output format